 Tim Bernlohr founded TJB Management Consulting in 2005.
 The firm specializes in providing project specific consulting services to businesses in transformation, including restructurings, wind downs, interim executive management, and strategic planning services.
 Since the inception, Mr Bernlohr has served over 100 public and private boards in a variety of capacities including chairman, lead director, strategic consultant, president, CEO, and trustee.
 Mr Bernlohr is the former president and CEO of RBX Industries.
 RBX was sold to multiple buyers in 2004 and 2005.
 Previously, he spent 16 years in the international and industry products division of Armstrong World Industries in a variety of management positions.
 Additionally, Mr Bernlohr serves as an independent director of the following private companies: Neenah Foundry, Omnimax International, Pinnacle Agricultural Enterprises, Hercules Offshore, The Manischewitz Company, and WIS International.
 Mr Bernlohr is a graduate of The Pennsylvania State University.

-Rhonda Brauer is director of Corporate Engagement for the Bureau of Asset Management in the Office of New York City Comptroller Scott M. Stringer.
+Rhonda Brauer was director of Corporate Engagement for the Bureau of Asset Management in the Office of New York City Comptroller Scott M. Stringer until October 2018.
 The Comptroller serves as investment advisor, custodian and a trustee to the New York City Pension Funds, with more than $190 billion in assets and a long history of active ownership.
 Ms Brauer is responsible for strategic priorities for the Corporate Governance and Responsible Investment team, where she spearheads outreach to boards at the City pension fund’s portfolio companies, with an emphasis on improving board quality and diversity in order to create long-term sustainable growth for the pension funds.
 Recent initiatives include the Boardroom Accountability Project 2.0 launched in September 2017.
 Previously, Ms Brauer was secretary & corporate governance officer for The New York Times Company and as senior managing director for Corporate Governance at Georgeson, a proxy solicitation firm.
 She began her career with Cleary Gottlieb Steen & Hamilton as a cross-border transactional corporate lawyer in New York and Brussels.
 Ms Brauer was also a Senior Fellow at The Conference Board’s Governance Center, and served four years on the Board of Society for Corporate Governance.
 She is currently a member of the Council of Institutional Investors and the American Bar Association.
 Ms Brauer has an AB from Cornell University and a JD from Indiana University School of Law—Bloomington.

 Rose Crane retired in 2014 from MELA Sciences, where she served as president and CEO beginning in 2013.
 From 2011 to 2013, she was a partner and head of Commercialization at Appletree Partners.
 From 2008 to 2011, Ms Crane was CEO and president of Epocrates.
 From 2002 to 2008, she served in several senior executive positions at Johnson & Johnson, lastly as company group chairman, OTC and Nutritional Group.
 From 1982 to 2002, she was at Bristol-Myers Squibb, ending her tenure there as president, US Primary Care.
 Ms Crane received an MBA from Kent State University and a BA from State University of New York at Oswego.
 She previously served as a director of Unilife, Cipher Pharmaceuticals and Targanta Therapeutics.